Countryman DT85: considered by many to be the best active DI box for the money |

 The reviews are ambivalent when it comes to bass guitars.
 While some bass players give it high fives, the others say it's nothing special compared to DI that are boxes customized for bass guitars only (like Radial Tonebone Bassbone presented below).
 For the price and the detailed reviews please visit this Amazon link.

-Countryman DT - electric guitar
+Countryman DT - electric guitar DI box with best reviews |

 The main feature of this DI box is simplicity of usage, while the reviews say the sound from it is a killer.